Language Centers Alliance in North America

 Big Ten Academic Alliance Member Universities

 IU is a member of the Big Ten Academic Alliance (BTAA) universities.
 Through sustainable collaboration and using distance-learning technology tools, BTAA member universities provide access to less commonly taught language courses at other universities.
 More than 100 LCTL courses in 37 languages have been shared and delivered via live videoconference.
 Faculty enjoy the CourseShare program for the chance to collaborate with respected peers at BTAA universities, expand course enrollments with talented students, employ new technologies, and fill curricular gaps.
 Click links to learn more about the BTAA Strategic Framework for 2019-2021 and get an overview of the Big Ten Academic Alliance, its programs, and its impact.
+Some of the member universities are part of the Consortium for Language Teaching and Learning.

 National Network of Foreign Language Resource Centers